How to Knit a Fuchsia

 Attach all four sepals evenly to the base of upper pole as pictured.

 Petals - With right side of stocking stitch on the outside, sew together all four pieces at the cast off edge, and continue to work down while overlapping the row ends of one piece to be above the row ends of another piece.
-Turn this inside out to allow easier attachment of the stamen.
+Once complete, turn this inside out to allow easier attachment of the stamen.

-Stigma & Stamen - When all stamen pieces are complete, string them altogether by threading through the bottom (cast off) stitch of the next piece (as shown).
+Stigma & Stamen - When all stamen pieces are complete, attach them all together by threading through the bottom stitch of each piece (as shown).
 When fastened off, attach this 'bundle' to the inner centre of the petals.

-Attach the upper part of the petal bundle to the underside of the sepals.
+Turn the petal bundle right-side out, and attach the upper part of this to the underside of the sepals.

 Make it Different!

-Make your stem length to fit the desired purpose or use of your fuchsia - a longer length will allow it to be tied more easily.
+Make your stem length to fit the desired purpose or use of your fuchsia - a longer length will allow it to be tied more easily onto things.

 Try a few different colours and vary the petal shape and stamen size to fit your particular variety of fuchsia.